KingsleyLeung03/power-gpt/README.md

 ## Why this project exists 💡

 - Large language models still struggle with basic arithmetic and numeric reasoning.
-Short, viral examples like the "9.11 vs 9.9, which is bigger" question highlighted how easily models can make simple mistakes.
+Short, viral examples like the "9.11 vs 9.9, which is bigger" question highlighted how easily models can make simple mistakes (see this article for one viral example: https://towardsdatascience.com/9-11-or-9-9-which-one-is-higher-6efbdbd6a025/).
 This project provides reliable, auditable tools (for example, calculators) that can be plugged into LLM workflows via MCP so clients can delegate numeric tasks to a deterministic service.
 - I also noticed some locally hosted LLMs may not have internet access.
 To address this, the server includes an MCP tool that extracts and returns text from a URL.
 That lets offline or restricted models access web content via the MCP while centralising fetching and sanitisation, which improves security and auditability.

 ## Live deployment 🚀